Are you suddenly losing a lot of hair?

 Other measures

 A balanced diet with moderate consumption of stimulants provides the nutrients for a healthy skin metabolism.
-A daily, gentle brush massage (soft bristles) of the scalp should additionally stimulate the blood circulation of the hair roots.
+A daily, gentle brush massage (soft bristles) of the scalp should also stimulate blood flow to the hair roots.

-Elaborate, but increasingly common: In addition to hair replacement, surgical hair transplantation - albeit purely symptomatic - is becoming increasingly common, usually involving transplantation of autologous hair follicles in many small units from more hairy regions of the head.
+Costly, but increasingly common in cases of increased hair loss: In addition to hair replacement, surgical hair transplantation is becoming more and more common - albeit purely symptomatic - usually involving the transplantation of the patient's own hair follicles in many small units from areas of the head with more hair.

 Gabriele T., Thymuskin customer